Lawson

 Lawson lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Lawson's population, as of August 2025, is approximately 2872 people.
-This figure represents an increase of 133 individuals since the 2021 Census, which reported a population of 2739 people.
-The growth was inferred from the estimated resident population of 2872 in June 2024 and address validation since the Census date.
-This translates to a density ratio of 932 persons per square kilometer, comparable with averages observed across locations assessed by AreaSearch.
-Lawson's growth rate of 4.9% since the 2021 census surpassed the SA3 area's growth rate of 2.4%, positioning it as a growth leader in the region.
-Natural growth accounted for approximately 65.2% of overall population gains during recent periods.
+Lawson's population, as per AreaSearch's analysis, stood at 2,872 as of August 2025.
+This figure reflects an increase of 133 people since the 2021 Census, which reported a population of 2,739.
+The growth is inferred from ABS' estimated resident population of 2,872 in June 2024 and address validation since the Census date.
+This results in a density ratio of 932 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Lawson's 4.9% growth since the 2021 census exceeded the SA3 area's 2.4%, positioning it as a regional growth leader.
+Natural growth contributed approximately 65.2% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as a base year.
-Future population trends indicate an overall decline in Lawson's population, with a projected reduction of 287 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 45 to 54 age group, which is projected to increase by 70 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as a base.
+Future population trends indicate a decline of 287 persons by 2041 according to these projections.
+However, specific age cohorts are expected to grow, notably the 45 to 54 age group, projected to increase by 70 people.

 Frequently Asked Questions - Population